krystianlaubach/laravel-api-boilerplate/README.md

 # Laravel API Boilerplate

-### Laravel based API boilerplate to be used as a starting point for new microservice API development.
+#### Laravel based API boilerplate to be used as a starting point for new microservice API development.

+- PHP 8.1
+- Laravel 9.x
+- Laravel Sanctum Authentication
+- Laravel Scribe API Documentation

+Frontend features limited to the login page for authenticating access to the API documentation.
 <hr>

 ## Local Environment Setup

-### If you are running multiple Laravel based microservices using Docker at the same time, you will have to edit `docker-compose.yml` to rename services and run each microservice on different port on your localhost.
+#### If you are running multiple Laravel based microservices using Docker at the same time, you will have to edit `docker-compose.yml` to rename services and run each microservice on different port on your localhost.
 To allow microservices to talk to each other, you also need to configure app shared networks.
 <hr>

 ### Copy .env.example to .env